 This is one of the things we love about the essay.
 Just think of the 24-7 cable news channels’ success in capturing our devotion.
 The news is not just the facts, the news is the means we use to communicate culture, norms and opinions.
 It is the way we choose-up sides for the sport of community life.

 With all this in mind, I ask your indulgence as I serve up my reality for your consideration and invite you to participate in the communication.
-Thank you for taking the time to read what the essays reveal and for trusting me enough to reveal yourself too.
+Thank you for taking the time to read what the essays reveal, and for trusting me enough to reveal yourself as well.